johnlawerance/crucible/README.md

 * puppetlabs-apt >= 1.4.0 (Only required for Ubuntu)

-This module has only been tested on CentOS6 using OpenJRE8 on Puppet Enterprise 2015.3
+This module has only been tested on CentOS6, Ubuntu 12.04, and Ubuntu 14.04 using OpenJRE8 on Puppet Enterprise 2015.3

 ## Development